 How is SLT Performed?

 SLT is usually performed in the office and only takes about 15-20 minutes.
 Prior to the procedure, eye drops will be given to prepare the eye for treatment.
 The laser applications are made through a special microscope, similar to the one used for eye examinations.
-About two hours of office time should be planned so the IOP can be checked after the eye is treated.
+We recommend patients plan to be at the office for approximately two hours and the eye pressure will be checked prior to leaving the facility.

 What should be expected after SLT Treatment?

-Generally no special post-operative medications are needed and there are no restrictions on activities after treatment (i.e. bending, stooping, lifting or eye rubbing).
-Most patients will continue any glaucoma medications that they were taking before the laser.
-The doctor may treat the eye with anti-inflammatory eye drops that will be continued for 4-7 days after the procedure.
-Most patients will have to return for follow up visits to re-check the treated eye.
-It often takes 4-6 weeks for the pressure to be lowered.
+Generally no special post-operative medications are needed and there are no restrictions on physical activities after treatment.
+Most patients will continue any glaucoma medications that they were taking before the laser, however the physician may treat the eye with anti-inflammatory eye drops that will be continued for 4-7 days following the treatment.
+Most patients will have to return for follow up visits to re-check the treated eye, as it often takes 4-6 weeks for the pressure to be lowered.
 Over-the-counter pain medications are fine to use for any discomfort.

 Benefits of SLT